 Recent Paintings by Bastian Börsig: an essay by Warwick McLeod

-Each of Bastian Börsig's paintings is like a dialogue between Narcissus and Goldmund, the two boys in Herman Hesse's book who grow up together in a monastery's orphanage, as the deepest of blood-brothers and soul-mates.
+Each of Bastian Börsig's paintings is like a dialog between Narcissus and Goldmund: the young man and the adolescent boy of Herman Hesse's book; who, as teacher and pupil at a monastic school, form the deepest of soulmate-bonds.
 Narcissus stays on at the monastery, taking his vows as a monk, committing to a life of detachment and seclusion in daily observance through chanted prayer, contemplating the world as it has been formed; whereas Goldmund leaves, to wander the world, taste its adventures, living for the senses, taken up in the present.
 Those two choices can never be reconciled in one life.
 In having to make the choice, an aching, impassable gulf opens between them.
 Through the length of their lives, each is always in the other's thoughts: and each suspects, in his heart, that it is the other who has chosen the truer journey.
 The Sein und Zeit of Bastian Börsig's paintings balance these states, precisely and precariously, as if in a magnetic field.

 The present state is a time/place held in the painter's intense concentration; within it, the marks make their track.
 A brushstroke ventures out, feeling the freedom of space, before sensing the proximity of the canvas edge, and has to reshape, curve back around; just as a rock-climber will understand bodily, in real time, how delicate and crucial is the distance between his arm's reach and the fulcrum he hangs from, how gravity is going to shift center as he extends his reach.
 This present is an 'athlete's zone', where boundaries between self and time and place dissolve; where action is not just a means towards result, but a world in, of, and for, itself.